 The Commonwealth Act titled “Safety Rehabilitation and Compensation Act 1988” includes a statutory presumption that relates to a person who develops a listed cancer after being employed as a firefighter for a qualifying period.
 It is deemed (without proof) that their employment as a

-ARTICLE WELFARE RELIEF FUND FOR VOLUNTEER RURAL FIREFIGHTERS THE PROBLEM/BACKGROUND Over the past 14 years, many parts of NSW have experienced a significant increase in major bushfire situations resulting in the declaration of numerous section 44 bushfire emergencies.
-The most
+The Problem / Background Over the past 14 years, many parts of NSW have experienced a significant increase in major bushfire situations resulting in the declaration of numerous section 44 bushfire emergencies.
+The most notable fire seasons were 1994, 1997,

 This letter was sent by the RFS Commissioner, Mr Shane Fitzsimmons to Peter Cannon on the 29th February 2012.
 This letter was in response to the concerns that the VFFA has expressed relating to the impact of the Work Health